AMCOM Soldiers assist local school at drill competition

+Aviation and Missile Command Soldiers from Redstone Arsenal, Alabama, served as graders during New Century Technology High School’s third annual JROTC Invitational Drill Meet, held in September in Huntsville, Alabama.

+Five schools from throughout the state participated in the competition, which included armed and unarmed drill and ceremony events, a knowledge bowl and a knockout drill.
+It was supposed to include an Army Physical Fitness Test, but the poor weather conditions canceled that portion of the event.

 Sgt.
-Jordan Chop from the Aviation and Missile Command inspects uniforms during the third annual New Century Technology High School JROTC Invitational Drill Meet Sept.
-16 in Huntsville, Alabama.
+1st Class Michael Hawk, AMCOM future initiatives group noncommissioned officer, inspected cadets and tested their knowledge.

 |Date Taken: